Plymouth and the South West

 Shipyards

-The highest rates of pleural thickening and mesothelioma are those associated with the shipbuilding industry.
-Asbestos was widely used at all stages of the construction process for its insulation and heat resistant properties at places such as the Appledore shipyard in Devon.
+The shipbuilding industry, for example Appledore shipyard in Devon, is associated with the highest rates of pleural thickening and mesothelioma.
+Asbestos was widely used at all stages of the construction process for its insulation and heat-resistant properties.

-Plants and machinery were covered with asbestos lagging for insulation purposes.
-Sheets of asbestos were also used to line cabins and other areas on ships, meaning all different types of roles within the shipbuilding industry could be affected.
+Plants and machinery were covered with asbestos lagging for insulation purposes and asbestos sheets were used to line cabins and other areas on ships.
+This could affect various roles in the shipbuilding industry, especially carpentry, as they were responsible for cutting and fitting the sheets.

 Engineering